 When are the lectures made available?

-In general lectures are made available about 3-4 hours after the lecture ends, and all lectures are viewable throughout the quarter while the student is enrolled in the program.
+In general lecture recordings are made available about 3-4 hours after the on-campus lecture ends, and all lectures are viewable throughout the quarter while the student is enrolled in the program.
+Once the program ends, the lecture recordings are only available for one additional week.
+There are no exceptions to this policy.

 How is the online section of the program conducted?